ParrotSec/metasploit-framework/docs/metasploit-framework.wiki/How-to-use-datastore-options.md

 * **conditions** - *optional*, *key-word only* An array of a condition for which the option should be displayed.
 This can be used to hide options when they are irrelevant based on other configurations.
 See the [Filtering datastore options](#Filtering-datastore-options) section for more information.
+* **fallbacks** *optional*, *key-word only* An array of names that will be used as a fallback if the main option name is defined by the user.
+This is useful in the scenario of wanting specialised option names such as `SMBUser`, but to also support gracefully checking a list of more generic fallbacks option names such as `Username`.
+This functionality is currently behind a feature flag, set with `features set datastore_fallbacks true` in msfconsole

 Now let's talk about what classes are available: